mailamitsen21/python-code-webapp/README.md

 # python-code-webapp
-this is to deploy webapp to Azure.
+this is to deploy python application to webapp to Azure.